-Prerequisite: Vv156 or Vv186, Vg101, and Vm020 or Vm010
+Prerequisite: Vv116/156/186, Vg101, and Vm020/Vm010

 Basics of mechanical design: visual thinking, engineering drawing, and machine anatomy.
 Basics of manufacturing: processes, materials, and thermo-fluid aspects.
 Use of computers in various phases of design and manufacturing.
 Exposure to CAD systems and basic machine shop techniques.
 Design/manufacturing project.
 Three hours of lecture and two hours laboratory.